Gemini-Solutions/GEM-X/README.md

 Gem-X addresses these challenges seamlessly, offering an efficient solution to streamline the process of creating locators for UI elements.

 ## Features of Gem-X
-1. Creates xpath files by simply passing URL
+* Gem-X simplifies the process of generating xpath files by only taking URL as input and asking the user to authorize the application manually if needed
-2. Gem-X keeps track of all the xpath files generated, thus providing a resource-efficient solution
+* Gem-X keeps track of all the xpath files generated, thus providing a resource-efficient solution
-3. Gem-X uses Selenium and BeautifulSoup to extract the DOM structure.
+* Gem-X uses Selenium and BeautifulSoup to extract the DOM structure.
 This robust approach ensures the generation of XPath locators for virtually every element available on UI
-4. Gem-X removes the same xpaths and adds indexes to elements if required
+* Gem-X eliminates redundant XPaths and adds indexes to elements, enhancing the correctness of the generated locators.
+This feature allows for a more refined and optimized xpath outputs

 ## Prequisite
-Before cloning this repo, make sure that you have **Python** and **pip** installed on your system
+To use this utility, please make sure that you have **Python** and **pip** installed on your system

-## Steps to use this utility?
+## Steps to use this utility
 - Clone the repository by using git clone command:
   ```https://github.com/Gemini-Solutions/GEM-X.git```
 - Create a virtual environment using the command given below.
 Click [here](https://stackoverflow.com/a/71086705/9985849) to learn why we need a virtual python environment.